bipashabg/bipashabg.github.io/index.md

-Hello friends, currently I shall be posting my blogs related to my experience as a student developer for Google Summer of Code 2025, but be sure to expect more to come.
-Have a nice day and doubt yourself lesser by each passing day :)
+Hello friends, currently I shall be posting my blogs related to my experience as a student developer for Google Summer of Code 2025 but be sure to expect more later.
+Have a nice day ahead.